 Loki’s Origins: The Nature of Loki

-Of course, there has to be some way in which Loki got related to the Æsir gods.
+There has to be some way in which Loki got related to the Æsir gods.
 It’s indeed not for nothing that Loki is mentioned in their category.
-But, be aware that he isn’t part of the actual group.
-Just somewhat of a cousin one might say.
+He isn’t part of the actual group, just somewhat of a cousin one might say.
 That’s because he made a blood oath with the war god Odin, making them blood brothers.

-That is not to say that Loki was always the one that helped the gods in any Norse myth.
-The trickster god is notorious for initiating the complications in any of the stories he is mentioned in.
+That is not to say that Loki was always the one who helped the gods in any Norse myth.
+The trickster god is notorious for initiating complications in any of the stories he is mentioned in.
 Sometimes when things go wrong, the Æsir assume immediately that it’s Loki’s fault.
-However, things might often seem to go wrong in theory, but in practice no real harm is done.
+However, things might often seem to go wrong in theory, but in practice, no real harm is done.

-A lot of credit to Loki should be given, since he is always willing to fix things.
-Actually, he often sacrifices his honor to help fix the problems.
+A lot of credit to Loki should be given since he is always willing to fix things and he often sacrifices his honor to help fix the problems.

 The Nature of Loki

 Loki is without a doubt a liminal creature.
-Go figure, he is considered both a Jöntun, as well as an Æsir.
-To add, he is an excellent shapeshifter who both fathers and births his offspring, as well as a challenger of many other social and biological norms.
+He is considered both a Jöntun, as well as an Æsir.
+He is an excellent shapeshifter who both fathers and births his offspring, as well as a challenger of many other social and biological norms.
 Also, he instigates chaos but with the intent to create a better way of being.

 He is a god, but not really.
-He states deceptive things but only states the truth.
-Loki is found in between places, times, shifts your concert of self and alters your worldview.
+He says deceptive things but only states the truth.
+Loki is found in between places, and times, shifts your concert of self, and alters your worldview.
 If you pray to Loki, he will help you to see what’s unseen and what’s unknown.
 Or, he actually shows the things that you don’t really want to see.